KittyGiraudel/site/_posts/2016-10-13-css-hide-and-seek.md

 And even if I find this stupid—hiding text from some users but not others seems inherently wrong from an accessibility stand point to me—it’s a recurring need.

 There are many ways of doing this, that I won’t detail here.
-For the past few years, I’ve been using this technique from [Thierry Koblentz](https://twitter.com/thierrykoblentz) described on [Yahoo!’s dev blog](https://developer.yahoo.com/blogs/ydn/clip-hidden-content-better-accessibility-53456.html).
+For the past few years, I’ve been using this technique from [Thierry Koblentz](https://twitter.com/thierrykoblentz) described on [his blog](https://www.cssmojo.com/hide-content-from-sighted-users/).
 It’s by far the most comprehensive, and—to my knowledge—the only way supporting <abbr title="Right To Left">RTL</abbr> text orientation.

 Unfortunately it’s not without issue anymore.